Google Photos "High quality" vs "Original": What's the difference and should you care

 While the image size limitations are still in force when dealing with RAW images, even if they are smaller than 16 MP, they'll still get compressed and converted to regular JPEGs, meaning that all that sensor image data goes down the drain.
 If your phone is capable of it, or if you shoot RAW on your dedicated camera, we'd advise against relying on the “High quality” setting for storing your photos.

+Is Google Photos free?
 Is free good enough?

 Further, since most smartphone cameras have 12 MP or 16 MP sensors, the limitations of Google's free unlimited storage do not seem all that imposing.
 However, if you own a Sony smartphone with a 20+ MP sensor, or are using the platform to store images from your dedicated camera, you may want to think twice before relying on “High quality,” and opt for “Original” instead.
 This applies full force if you're storing RAW image files.